 Busy, loud and full of cheer with lots of hugs and smiles to go around.
 Festivities are always lovely occasions where everyone comes together to celebrate.
-Here are some tips to keeping things simple, safe and inclusive for your loved one with dementia this holiday season.
+Here are some tips for keeping things simple, safe and inclusive for your loved one with dementia this holiday season.

-Written By Joanna Sun
+By Joanna Sun

 Holiday seasons are a big thing for the family.
 Coming from a huge family, Christmas, New Years and Chinese New Year are always lovely occasions where everyone comes together to celebrate.
 Typically in Asia, our festivities are busy, loud and full of cheer with lots of hugs and smiles to go around.